guardian/national-delivery-fulfilment/README.md

 We must try to generate the files for the next couple of working days before 10am, including when if they occur after a long week and and extra public holidays.
 (This is a Guardian recommendation.)

+Note that the above timings should be independant to UK daylight savings.
+AWS times are always in UTC (I think), but generation before 10am is always local time.

 It is possible to manually generate a particular file (or a small number of files) in the aws console (see next section).

 ### Generate a specific file from the AWS console.